Geophysical Applications of Time-Frequency Analysis

 - Reading exploration geophysics data as computer matrices.
 SEGY and LAS file examples.

 - Signal processing and Discrete Fourier Transform review.
-Applications: Computing spectra, the effect of data windowing, conventional bandpass vs. wavelet-based filtering, footprint suppression on time slices, spectral balancing and spectral decomposition.
-Hands-on FFT computation using MS Excel spreadsheets and scripting languages.
+Applications: Computing spectra, the effect of data windowing, conventional bandpass vs. wavelet-based filtering filtering, footprint suppression on time slices, seismic flattening, spectral balancing and spectral decomposition.
+Hands on FFT computation using scripting languages and applications.

 - JTF exploration geophysics applications: Data compression, Q compensation, data conditioning, texture analysis, facies classification, pre-stack attributes, etc.